KINGSLEY INSTITUTIONAL GOVERNANCE AUDIT

 Valuation Exposure

-Each requirement must be supported by verifiable documentation or system evidence.
+Each assessment requirement must be supported through verifiable documentation, governance infrastructure, or retrievable institutional evidence.

 60-Second Retrieval Standard

-If a protocol cannot be produced within 60 seconds, it is recorded as:
+If governance documentation cannot be produced within 60 seconds, it is classified as:

 Founder-Dependent (Unverified)